open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 instruments that record negative measurements, e.g. `UpDownCounter` or `ObservableGauge`.
 - Min (optional) `Measurement` value in population.
 - Max (optional) `Measurement` value in population.

+### Observations inside asynchronous callbacks

+Callback functions MUST be invoked in the context of a specific `MetricReader` performing collection, such that observations made or produced by executing callbacks only apply to the intended `MetricReader` during collection.

+The implementation SHOULD disregard the accidental use of APIs appurtenant to asynchronous instruments outside of registered callbacks in the context of a single `MetricReader` collection.

+The implementation MUST complete the execution of all callbacks for a given instrument before starting a subsequent round of collection.

 ### Resolving duplicate instrument registration conflicts